Hammond Island (Queensland): Local government

 On 30 March 1985, the Keriri community elected three councillors to constitute an autonomous council established under the Community Services (Torres Strait) Act 1984.
 On 21 October 1985, the council area, previously an Aboriginal reserve, was transferred to the trusteeship of the council under a Deed of Grant in Trust by the Queensland Government.

 In 2007, the Local Government Reform Commission recommended that the 15 Torres Strait Island councils be abolished and the Torres Strait Island Regional Council be established in their place.
 In elections conducted under the Local Government Act 1993 on 15 March 2008, members of the 15 communities comprising the Torres Strait Island Regional Council local government area each voted for a local councillor and a mayor to constitute a council consisting of 15 councillors plus a mayor.

 Education

 Our Lady of the Sacred Heart School is a private primary (Prep-3) campus at Lot 11 Church Street of Our Lady of the Sacred Heart School headquartered at Thursday Island.
 Older children take the daily ferry to Thursday Island to attend the main school there.

+There are no government schools on the island.
+The nearest primary and secondary government school is Tagai State College on Thursday Island.